-Judge Dread is the stage name of Alexander Minto Hughes, one of the first influential white reggae artists.
+Judge Dread is the stage name of Alexander Minto Hughes (2 May 1945 13 March 1998), one of the first influential white reggae artists.
 Often, and sadly, dismissed as a pure novelty act, Judge Dread had 11 hit singles in the UK, and was the first white reggae singer to have a #1 hit in Jamaica.
 Judge Dread was famous for nearly ridiculously innuendo-laden lyrics.
-Hughes died on 13 March 1998, stepping off stage at a concert in Canterbury.
+Hughes died on 13 March 1998 from a heart attack while stepping off stage at a concert in Canterbury.
 His last words were: "Let's hear it for the band!"

 Tropes that apply to the performer and his work:

 - Double Entendre: In pretty much all his work, but some songs, such as "She Is A Big Girl Now", "Up With The Cock" and "Dread Rock" are one big Double Entendre.

 - Embarrassing Middle Name: Seriously, "Minto"?

 - Fan Nickname: "The King of the Rude".

 - Hidden Depths: Wrote "A Child's Prayer" for Elvis Presley.
 Elvis died before the song was recorded.
 Judge Dread was also the first white reggae artist to have a #1 hit single in Jamaica, and the only white artist to ever knowingly be booked by the Apollo Theatre in New York.

 - Refuge in Audacity: Number of hit singles in the UK?
 11. Number of songs banned from BBC Radio?
 11.